 Data for October 2020

-The following is data from the October 2020 Seattle Housing Market Report collected by Northwest MLS.
+The following is data from a May 2021 Seattle Housing Market Report collected by Northwest Multiple Listing Service.

 [Related: Important Tips for Millennial Homebuyers]